SimonLdj/black-pearl-ship/README.md

 - Number of days at sea
 - Current time of day
 - Hunger level
-- Whether an enemy was detected
+- Whether an enemy ship was detected
 - Messages to the captain

 ## Ship departments